General quantum backflow in realistic wave packets

-The Bracken–Melloy constant $c_{\text{BM}}$ characterizes maximal standard (positive-momentum) backflow and is independent of the particle’s mass, the backflow duration, and Planck's constant.
+The Bracken–Melloy constant $c_{\mathrm{BM}}$ characterizes maximal standard (positive-momentum) backflow and is independent of the particle’s mass, the backflow duration, and Planck’s constant.
 It was proposed to reflect the mathematical structure of quantum free-particle evolution~\cite{Bracken1994}.
 The same properties hold for the general backflow constant $\sup \Delta$, given by Eq.~\eqref{EQ_SUP_N}, suggesting that quantum free evolution is characterized by at least two fundamental dimensionless constants.
 Understanding the relation between them presents a promising direction for future research.

+A more pragmatic follow-up question is how the strength of general backflow changes when the experimental evaluation of $\prob(x<0,t)$ uses a smoothed spatial window rather than a sharp one.
+In the case of the standard positive-momentum formulation, such smoothing is known to lead to an underestimation of quantum backflow~\cite{Yearsley2012}.
+Another important aspect of a future experimental validation of general backflow is ensuring that any violation of inequalities \eqref{EQ_B} or \eqref{EQ_RE} arises from quantum interference rather than from a failure of the dynamical assumptions (e.g., force-free motion) of the system under investigation.
+A theoretical framework for eliminating such a dynamical loophole in the context of the Tsirelson precession problem has recently been developed in Ref.~\cite{Garg2025_arXiv}.

-Finally, we comment on the foundational implications of quantum backflow and reentry.
-The classical limits, Eqs.~\eqref{EQ_B} and \eqref{EQ_RE}, rely on two assumptions: (i) the existence of a joint probability density $f(x,p,t)$, and (ii) the validity of classical equations of motion for a free particle, $x_t = x_0 + p t / m$ and $p_t = \text{const}$.
-Quantum backflow or reentry violates at least one of these assumptions and accordingly can be interpreted in different ways.
+The classical limits, Eqs.~\eqref{EQ_B} and \eqref{EQ_RE}, rely on two assumptions: (i) the existence of a joint probability density $f(x,p,t)$, and (ii) the validity of classical equations of motion for a free particle, $x_t = x_0 + pt/m$ and $p_t = \text{const}$.
+Quantum backflow, reentry, and other nonclassical probability transport effects violate at least one of these assumptions.
 Relaxing (i) while keeping (ii) leads to pseudo-probability frameworks, such as the Wigner function formalism, in which backflow emerges as negative probability transfer of particles in straight line motion~\cite{Bracken1994,Yearsley2012}.
 Conversely, retaining (i) and relaxing (ii) leads to Bohmian mechanics, where even free particles follow curved trajectories due to an effective nonlocal potential~\cite{ML00Arrival, PGKW06new}.
+Yet, these trajectories have to comply with the Ehrenfest theorem.
+Moreover, one can demonstrate that any covariance measurements remain compatible with the straight line motion.
+Consequently, any signatures of backflow can only appear in the dynamics of third and higher moments of the position distribution.
+This demonstrates both the subtlety of the effect and the sensitivity of our methods to these higher-order changes.